 |Sponsored by the HealthcareTrainingInstitute.org providing Quality Education since 1979|

-On the last track, we discussed four motives clients have for binging.
+In the last section, we discussed four motives clients have for binging.
 These four binging motives included: avoiding failure; handling stress; postponing sexual relations; and eliciting attention

-On this track, we will examine three manifestations of depression in binging and purging clients.
+In this section, we will examine three manifestations of depression in binging and purging clients.
 These three manifestations of depression include: guilt; worthlessness; and social withdrawal.

 Clients diagnosed with bulimia nearly always enter into treatment manifesting at least some symptoms of depression.
 Many feel quite desperate at times.
 They hate what they’re doing, they despise themselves, and they can see little, if any, prospect of their situation improving.
 About five percent of clients who are diagnosed with bulimia have taken an overdose of pills in a suicide attempt.
 Sometimes, once the binge eating comes under control, the depressive symptoms disappear.
 In other cases, the depression is acting independently of the eating disorder and requires further treatment.